-2.5.4.
-ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, which although not a coupling state, is relevant to assess respiratory function (Figure 1).
+ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, is relevant to assess respiratory function (Figure 1).
+ROX is not a coupling state.
 The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative reactions measured after inhibition of ET with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit not only CIV but catalase and several peroxidases involved in Rox.
-High concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al. 1987).
-Rox represents a baseline used to correct respiration measured in defined coupling control states.
-Rox-corrected L, P and E not only lower the values of total fluxes, but also change the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O2, considering O2-consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
-Even isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes, as shown by transmission electron microscopy.
+However, high concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al. 1987).
+ROX represents a baseline that is used to correct respiration measured in defined coupling states.
+Rox-corrected L, P and E not only lower the values of total fluxes, but also changes the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O2, considering O2-consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
+Even isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes.
 This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009; Speijer 2016; Figure 2).
 The dependence of ROX-linked O2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.